-During the last six years, the group has responded to more than 40 disasters across the United States, most recently Hurricanes Harvey and Irma.
-More than 6,200 volunteers have joined the effort, and the group often partners with other organizations to distribute the meals.
+During the last six years, the group has responded to almost 45 disasters across the United States, most recently Hurricanes Harvey and Irma and the wildfires in northern California.
+More than 6,800 volunteers have joined the effort, and the group often partners with other organizations to distribute the meals.

 Hays believes that the food they prepare nourishes disaster survivors in more ways than one.

 "Barbecue is comfort food," Hays said.
 "If you just lost your house, or God forbid a loved one, and you get a hot meal that reminds you of the BBQs you had in the backyard and makes you forget about the bad stuff in your life.
 That's worth it to me."

 "We not only are giving them something nutritious, but we are giving them a little bit of normalcy."